dbenesh82/adult_size_life_cycle_length/adult_size_lcl.md

   theme(panel.grid.major.x = element_blank())
 ```

-    ## Warning: Removed 92 rows containing non-finite values (stat_boxplot).

-    ## Warning: Removed 92 rows containing missing values (geom_point).

 ![](adult_size_lcl_files/figure-markdown_github/unnamed-chunk-11-1.png)

-However, the idea that simple life cycle parasites compensate for poor transmission by growing large in a big final host, is undercut When we plot adult worm size vs definitive host mass.
+However, the idea that simple-cycle parasites compensate for poor transmission by growing large in a big final host, is undercut When we plot adult worm size vs definitive host mass.
 We see a positive, but messy relationship (r2 ~ 0.015).
+In other words, infecting a big host is no guarantee that parasites will grow large themselves.

 ``` r
 ggplot(dataL.sp,